-- 78. The proposed adjustments to Obligated Exit Capacity as a result of Exit Capacity Substitution will be implemented subject to the Authority not vetoing the proposal in accordance with Special Condition 5G of the Licence.
+- 76. 78.
+The proposed adjustments to Obligated Exit Capacity as a result of Exit Capacity Substitution will be implemented subject to the Authority not vetoing the proposal in accordance with Special Condition 5G of the Licence.
 In the event that the proposal is vetoed National Grid will not revise the Obligated Exit Capacity.
-Consistent with the ExCR this may result in applications for Enduring Annual NTS Exit (Flat) Capacity being rejected, delayed or allocated in a reduced quantity. - 79.
-In the period following allocation of capacity to Users, and before substitution proposals are approved or vetoed, there will be uncertainty as to the quantity of unsold Exit Capacity available to Users and Reservation Parties who wish to apply for additional Enduring Annual NTS Exit (Flat) Capacity via the available application processes.
-During this period National Grid will determine such quantities to be unavailable for applicants until a decision has been made by the Authority on National Grid's substitution proposals.
-The quantity unavailable shall be equal to the quantity proposed to be substituted away from donor NTS Exit Points or likely, in National Grid's opinion, to be included in National Grid's substitution proposals.
-Except where paragraph 22j applies, applications received during this period shall be considered only after capacity at the relevant NTS Exit Point has been confirmed (by National Grid's substitution analysis or by Authority veto of National Grid's substitution proposals) as not being required for substitution.
+Consistent with the ExCR this may result in applications for Enduring Annual NTS Exit (Flat) Capacity being rejected, delayed or allocated in a reduced quantity.
+Any resulting allocations will be determined following discussion of the options between National Grid and the counterparty pursuant to the terms toof the PARCA. - 77.
+79. In the period before substitution proposals are approved or vetoed, there will be uncertainty as to the quantity of unsold Exit Capacity available to Users and Reservation

-2628 Additional proposals may be made to the Authority in the event that circumstances change between the end of Phase 1 and allocation of capacity.
+Additional proposals may be made to the Authority in the event that circumstances change between the end of Phase 1 and allocation of capacity.
 Such circumstances may include Substitutable Capacity becoming available through a User reducing its registered Capacity.